a5c-ai/a5c/docs/validation/509/low/documentation/01-docs-vs-schema-paths.md

 # [Validator] [Documentation] - Align schema path references

-The repo contains both `docs/specs/observability.schema.json` (authoritative) and an older `docs/schemas/observability.schema.json`.
-Ensure all docs/tests reference the `docs/specs/...` path consistently and mark `docs/schemas/...` as legacy or remove in a follow-up.
+The repo contains `docs/specs/observability.schema.json` as the authoritative path.
+An older legacy copy previously lived under `docs/schemas` and has been removed.
+Ensure all docs/tests reference the `docs/specs/...` path consistently.

 Scope: Non-blocking.